A gift is an item furnished to a client without work or cost on his or her part.

-(2) For cash assistance and medical programs for children, pregnant women and families, and food assistance, a noncash gift is treated as a resource.
+(2) For cash assistance and food assistance, a noncash gift is treated as a resource.

 (a) If the gift is a countable resource, its value is added to the value of the client's existing countable resources and the client's eligibility is redetermined as specified in chapter 388-470